 Singer/Songwriter and guitarist, Ken LaMere brought his brand of power pop from Minneapolis to LA in 2004.
-After kicking around the Valley playing lead guitar for awhile, he started writing and recording material that would become Solitary Friends' debut EP.
+After kicking around the Valley playing lead guitar, he started writing and recording material that would become Solitary Friends' debut EP.
 Glenn Oyabe (The Moberlys) and Andrew Chojnacki (Peachfuzz) helped craft the early sound.
 Tom Hernandez (Super Bees, Lords of Altamont) brought his thunderous back beat to the following EP "Endless Repeat Play".
-The band's live show is a high energy, face melting experience brought to life by the muscular bass lines of John Butterworth, the hard-grinding lead guitar of Kent Militzer and the dual-drummer combination of Eric Guidice and Steve Lichtenstein.
+The band's live show is a high energy, face-melting experience brought to life by the muscular bass lines of John Butterworth, the hard-grinding lead guitar of Kent Militzer and drummer extraordinaire, Nick Liberatore.

-Solitary Friends has been played on KXLU Los Angeles, been featured on the MTV show Loosely Exactly Nicole and the first EP has gone to a second pressing.
+Solitary Friends has been played on KXLU Los Angeles, been featured on the MTV show Loosely Exactly Nicole and they have been developing tracks for the next release.
 Look for them on Spotify, iTunes, Bandcamp and CD Baby.
-They are currently in preproduction for their upcoming 3rd release.